selendra/selendra-wiki/docs/learn/learn-comparisons-cosmos.md

 ---
 id: learn-comparisons-cosmos
-title: Polkadot and Cosmos
+title: Selendra and Cosmos
 sidebar_label: Cosmos
-description: Learn about the differences between Polkadot and Cosmos.
+description: Learn about the differences between Selendra and Cosmos.
-keywords: [cosmos, polkadot, interoperability, interoperability hub]
+keywords: [cosmos, selendra, interoperability, interoperability hub]
 slug: ../learn-comparisons-cosmos
 ---

-Polkadot and Cosmos are both protocols that provide an interface for different state machines to communicate with each other.
+Selendra and Cosmos are both protocols that provide an interface for different state machines to communicate with each other.
 Both protocols are predicated on the thesis that the future will have multiple blockchains that need to interoperate with each other rather than individual blockchains existing in isolation.

 ## Model

-Polkadot uses a sharded model where each shard in the protocol has an abstract state transition function (STF).
-Polkadot uses WebAssembly (Wasm) as a "meta-protocol".
-A shard's STF can be abstract as long as the validators on Polkadot can execute it within a Wasm environment.
+Selendra uses a sharded model where each shard in the protocol has an abstract state transition function (STF).
+Selendra uses WebAssembly (Wasm) as a "meta-protocol".
+A shard's STF can be abstract as long as the validators on Selendra can execute it within a Wasm environment.

-The shards of Polkadot are called "[parachains](learn-parachains.md)".
-Every time a parachain wants to make a state transition, it submits a block (batch of state transitions) along with a state proof that Polkadot validators can independently verify.
-These blocks are finalized for the parachains when they are finalized by Polkadot's Relay Chain, the main chain of the system.
+The shards of Selendra are called "[parachains](learn-parachains.md)".
+Every time a parachain wants to make a state transition, it submits a block (batch of state transitions) along with a state proof that Selendra validators can independently verify.
+These blocks are finalized for the parachains when they are finalized by Selendra's Relay Chain, the main chain of the system.
 As such, all parachains share state with the entire system, meaning that a chain re-organization of a single parachain would require a re-organization of all parachains and the Relay Chain.